therealchjones/mffer/docs/Development.md

 ## Introduction

+[Marvel Future Fight](http://www.marvelfuturefight.com/) (MFF) is a mobile (iOS & Android) online role-playing game by [Netmarble](https://company.netmarble.com/).
+It is made with many industry-standard tools, including programming in Java and C# for Unity (using il2cpp), packaged (or at least delivered) as split APKs for Android from the Google Play Store, and using Facebook and Netmarble servers for user and game data storage.
+As such, even if you don't play MFF, the descriptions of techniques used in this project for exploring those many components may contain some useful knowledge.

 The mffer project obtains, extracts, parses, and reports data from Marvel Future Fight.
 Its scope ranges from providing basic game play tips to static reverse engineering of the game and development of automatic processing of